h4icarleton/h4icarleton/README.md

 ### Hi there 👋

+We're committed to helping nonprofits in the Twin Cities area.
+Browse our project repos >>

+As of now:

+- 🔭 We're currently working on finishing our project up with Cool Moms Dance Too, a react-native card game application.
+- 📍 Located in Northfield, MN.
+- 💻 You can access our chapter website at https://carleton.hack4impact.org.
+- ✉️ Email us at carleton@hack4impact.org
 <!--
 **h4icarleton/h4icarleton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.